Aman7123/MS3-Coding-Challange/README.md

 ## Running with a file

-To get the program running I recommend using a Shift + Right Click in the folder that contains my ms3CodingChallenge.jar file and clicking "Open PowrShell window here"
+To get the program running I recommend using a Shift + Right Click in the folder that contains my ms3CodingChallenge.jar file and clicking "Open PowerShell window here"

 ### Once the PowerShell window is Open